lonesomegeek/LSG.GenericCrud/docs/Features/HistoricalCrud.md

 ## How to make it "Historical"
 To enable the *Historical* feature, you have few steps to do to make the thing work:
-- Change your controller definition to inherit from HistoricalCrudController\<T>
+- Change your controller definition to inherit from HistoricalCrudController\<,>
 - Change your controller constructor to be injected an *Historical-ready* repository (data access layer @ dal)
 - Adapt your database context to support *HistoricalEvents* dataset
 - Adapt DAL injection

 ### Controller adaptation
-Here is a configuration with CrudController\<T> controller:
+Here is a configuration with CrudController\<,> controller:

 ```csharp
 [Route("api/[controller]")]